johnwaynecornell/DepthForge/README.md

 # DepthForge
 Stereographic depth editor.

-DepthForge is a depth editor for Stereography, it currently outputs Anaglyph(red/cyan) images which may be seen with standard (red/cyan) '3d' glasses.
+DepthForge is a depth editor for Stereography, it currently outputs Anaglyph(red/cyan) cacheData which may be seen with standard
+(red/cyan) '3d' glasses.
 Quad buffer support will be integrated shortly (compatible with NVidia Quadro with 3dvision) for full color stereographic emersion.